Ohunjon/nest-js-proxy-server/README.md

 # production mode
 $ npm run start:prod

-# you can see result in (if you have adblocker please turn of it temporary):
+# you can see result in (if you have adblocker please turn off it temporary):
 http://localhost:3000/

 ```